 Specific studies: Mathematics, origin of numbers, number systems, geometry.

-Based on this comprehensive development of each student, Cuarto Creciente International School also offers essential development areas such as music, painting, garden work and sports, without forgetting that everything takes place in a bilingual environment (Spanish/English).
+Based on this comprehensive development of each student, Cuarto Creciente Montessori School also offers essential development areas such as music, painting, garden work and sports, without forgetting that everything takes place in a bilingual environment (Spanish/English).